TomSssM/MyCodewars/snippets/ConfSnip2.md

 ```

 __Note:__ the Firefox dev tools `console.log` would print a function as an object by default.
 A usual `console.log` in Chromium based browsers would print a function
 more beautifully hiding away the pecualarity that a function is an object.
-Node.js console always prints `[Function: <name>]`.
+Node.js console always prints for example `[Function: MyFunction]` for a function named "MyFunction"
+(note that it is not the same string representation as provided by `Object.prototype.toString.call(...)`).

-Therefore we can think of JavaScript functions as simply being key-value object.
-Every function a few own properties (length, name, prototype and so on) the most important of
+Therefore we can think of JavaScript functions as simply being key-value objects.
+Every function has a few own properties (`length`, `name`, `prototype` and so on) the most
-which is called "prototype" that holds another object that by default has also only one own property called "constructor" (it equals === the function itself).
+important of which is `prototype` that holds another object that by default has also only one own property called "constructor" (it equals === the function itself).

 ```js
 function MyFunction() {